vladigleba/vladigleba.github.io/posts/gospel/god.md

 ## What is God’s character like?

+> And we have known and believed the love that God hath to us. *God is love*; and he that dwelleth in love dwelleth in God, and God in him.
+{% ct '1 John 4:16' %}

 > And the LORD passed by before him, and proclaimed, The LORD, The LORD God, *merciful and gracious, longsuffering, and abundant in goodness and truth, keeping mercy for thousands, forgiving iniquity and transgression and sin, and that will by no means clear the guilty*; visiting the iniquity of the fathers upon the children, and upon the children’s children, unto the third and to the fourth generation.
 {% ct 'Exodus 34:6-7' %}

+> To declare, I say, at this time his righteousness: *that he might be just, and the justifier* of him which believeth in Jesus.
+{% ct 'Romans 3:26' %}

+God is love, yet He is perfectly just.
+He does not clear the guilty nor overlook sin, but takes that guilt and sin upon Himself, granting the sinner a second chance {% rf 'John 8:11' %}.
+He is patient, yet not indulgent, willing to chasten as a loving Father would—always for our eternal good.
+Never one to employ force or coercion, He gently woos us into a relationship with Him, yet will leave us alone if we continually resist.
+He is our heavenly Father who risked everything to spend eternity with His beloved sons and daughters.

 ## What does the psalmist say belongs to God?